George-Corfield/Distributed-Toolchain-Integration/documentation/InDepthExplanation.md

 The following folder and files are located within the resources folder.
 * static - Contains the css used to style the web page.
 * templates - Contains the html used to format the webpage.
-* application.properties - Contains information on the application properties.
+* application.properties - Contains information on the application properties, particularly for defining where the database is to be accessed.
+Currently there are provisions that allow developers to switch between a cloud based database, and a local database depending on the type of developement needed.

 ## Python Backend